scalameta/scalafmt/docs/installation.md

 ### Share configuration between builds

-To share configuration across different sbt builds, create a custom sbt plugin that generates `.scalafmt.conf` on build reload.
+To share configuration across different sbt builds, create a custom sbt plugin that generates `.scalafmt-common.conf` on build reload, then include the generated file from `.scalafmt.conf`

 ```scala
 // project/MyScalafmtPlugin.scala